JamesWebbTelescope/uge-5/README.md

 - Actually handle the specific exceptions, instead of just catching them.
 - Make the dependency section in readme.
 - Update requirements

+## Authors
+- Marcus VH
+- Viktor From